 Submit your proposal for the 2019 conference

-Submissions are now being accepted for the 2019 West Coast Nonprofit Data Conference (April 26-27 in Phoenix, Arizona), hosted by Arizona State University and the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, School of Community Resources and Development and the Watts College of Public Service and Community Solutions.
-Submissions are due by February 18, 2019.
+The 2019 West Coast Nonprofit Data Conference (April 26-27 in Phoenix, Arizona) will be hosted by Arizona State University and the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, School of Community Resources and Development and the Watts College of Public Service and Community Solutions.
+Proposal submissions are due by February 18, 2019.

 In preparing for this 16th annual convening, we are keeping with the tradition of past conferences by encouraging a variety of types of presentations, panels and workshops that advance data-driven knowledge and conversation to improve qualitative and quantitative approaches to conceptual design, methodologies, analyses and interpretation of results in nonprofit scholarship.